 - Fix your ID and/or Official Records!

-There are A LOT of different kinds of Legal Name Change Petitions.
+There are A LOT of different kinds of Name Change Petitions.
 Different kinds have different forms and different processes, but they will all lead you to the Court Order you need IF you do everything correctly.

 Important Considerations and Steps to take